health alternative header

 • Complementary Medicine

-Complementary medicine refers to a group of therapeutic and diagnostic disciplines that exist largely outside the institutions where conventional health care is taught and provided.
+Complementary medicine refers to a group of therapeutic and diagnostic disciplines that exist largely outside the instiutions where conventional health care is taught and provided.

 As its name suggests, complementary medicine differs from alternative medicine in that it does not offer a competing (or 'alternative') viewpoint to that based on science-based knowledge.